 But what do you do if you find fear so crippling that you can’t take the next step?
 How do you quiet that little voice that asks “What if?”
 How do you take that leap and hire that new tradie even though it doubles your operational costs?
 How do you swallow that lump in your throat and borrow more money than you have ever borrowed before?

 There are a few tricks that have helped me over the years.
 Let me know if they work for you.

 Risk-taking feels scary because you actually feel out of control.
 It can feel like you are launching yourself into thin air and just crossing your fingers and toes, hoping you don’t fall.

-I created Fergus to help give my own business this oversight and it has been really interesting to see the number of companies who start growing once they start using Fergus.
-Having the oversight and feeling in control of their business finally gives them the confidence to take those risks.
+I created Fergus to help give my own business this oversight and it has been really interesting to see the number of companies that start growing once they start using Fergus.
+Having oversight and feeling in control of their business finally gives them the confidence to take those risks.